jerbotron/jw_personal_site/README.md

-# Personal Website
+# jerwng.com

 This repo contains the source files for my personal site at: http://jerwng.com

-The site is run on a simple Python Flask server (server.py) where static files are served from locally directories.
+The site is run on a simple Node.js server (server.js) where source files are served from /public.

-To run the site on localhost:5000/, simply have Python2.7+ and python-flask installed and run command "python server.py" from the top directory.
+To run the site on localhost:8080/:
+* simply have npm and nodejs installed using your favorite package manager (ie. apt-get)
+* run "npm install in the root directory to install all necessary node modules"
+* node server.js to start the server and open a browser to localhost:8080 to view the webpage